 - When an AI chatbot advises you to put glue on pizza.
 All Slop.

 - Check the Metadata - Hah, my husband can't stand this word, but metadata is what it's all about.
 Metadata is information that is automatically attributed to content when it’s created.
 Every photo and video online has metadata no matter whether it was human or AI-created.
-This metadata includes the type of camera used to take a photo, the date and time a video was captured, the location, and the filename, so if you're suspicious you can figure it out.
-Plus many AI-generated videos will have content credentials that denote its AI origins.
+This metadata includes the type of camera used to take a photo, the date and time a video was captured, the location, and the filename.
+So if you're suspicious, you can check it out.
+Plus many AI-generated videos will have content credentials that proudly denote its AI origins.

 - Check for Watermarks - One of the easiest ways to spot AI-generated videos is by watermarks.
 Videos made with Sora, OpenAI’s video generator, include a watermark at the bottom left.
-But of course some removal tools are nearly perfect if the video is very simple so look for aspongy block where the watermark may have been removed.
+But some removal tools are nearly perfect if the video is very simple so look for a spongy block where the watermark may have been removed.

-- Consider the Source - Viral content gets spread from unknown accounts so it it's on social media or a meme page, it's time to sharpen your instincts and don't be gullible and pass it on.
-Which means the onus is on us again to remain vigilant.
+- Consider the Source - Viral content gets spread from unknown accounts so if it's on social media or a meme page, it's time to sharpen your instincts and don't be gullible.
+Which means the "onus" is "on us" again to remain vigilant.
 Back in the day, savvy users knew DBEYR!
 In these unprecedented, AI-slop-filled times, you've got to stop automatically, unquestioningly believing everything you see online.

-I vote enjoy your 2026 online content without a side of slop!
+My 2025 wish is for you to enjoy your 2026 online life without a side of slop!